testdouble/test_data/README.md

 This task will load your SQL dumps into your `test_data` database by:

-1. Verifying the test_data environment's datbase is empty (creating it if it doesn't exist)
+1. Verifying the `test_data` environment's database is empty (creating it if it doesn't exist)

-2. Verifying that your schema, test data, and non-test data SQL dumps are all readable
+2. Verifying that your schema, test data, and non-test data SQL dumps can be found at the configured paths

-3. Loading the dumps into the test_data database
+3. Loading the dumps into the `test_data` database

-4. Warning you if you there are pending migrations that haven't been run yet
+4. Warning if there are pending migrations that haven't been run yet

-If there are pending migrations, you'll probably want to run them and then re-dump and commit your test data so that they're all up-to-date:
+If there are pending migrations, you'll probably want to run them and then dump & commit your test data so that they're all up-to-date:

 ```
 $ RAILS_ENV=test_data bin/rake db:migrate